ahmadalege/mongodb/README.md

 * rating
 * type of food

-And in the books collection, we have:
+In the books collection, we have:
 * _id
 * title
 * isbn